 My babies are handled from birth and given lots of toys and opportunities to dig, climb and gnaw.
-I try to breed rats that are pretty enough to show (I don’t often win much, but I try!) and are heathly, happy individuals.
+I try to breed rats that are pretty enough to show (I don’t often win much, but I try!) and are healthy, happy individuals.
 I don’t always succeed in making perfectly healthy rats (right now, I’m breeding some British Blue based rats and I’m a little nervous about it) and I don’t boast longevity in my rats (some live a long time, some don’t.
 I have a 30-month old doe right now whose nephew just died, much younger I’m afraid).

 Rats are best housed with at least two other rats, so babies are usually homed in trios unless you have other rats already to which you can introduce them.
 Occasionally, when stuck, I will home in pairs (because I don’t have a trio!) and you can have a pair of rats from me if you plan to add to them later, though this is generally much easier with does than with bucks (until you get used to bucks anyway).